Western Union Telegraph Building: Facade

 The articulation originally consisted of three horizontal sections similar to the components of a column (namely a base, shaft, and capital).
 The granite blocks used in the structure came from Quincy, Massachusetts, and Richmond, Virginia, while the brick came from Baltimore.
 Above the base, the spandrels between the windows on each floor were recessed between the vertical piers, which separated the facades into bays.
 On the Broadway facade, the second and fifth piers from south were designed to be wider, thereby supporting the clock tower and mansard roof above.
-In general, the ornamentation of the Western Union Building was generally not as prominent as its main structural features.
+The ornamentation of the Western Union Building was generally not as prominent as its main structural features.

 The base of the Western Union Building, comprising the lowest three stories, was clad with rusticated blocks of granite.
 The main entrance was through a flight of stairs at the center of the Broadway facade, although there was also a direct entrance to the basement at the western end of the Dey Street facade.
 Two pairs of Quincy granite columns flanked the main entrance.
 A stone balcony above the main entrance carried bronze sculptures of Samuel Morse and Benjamin Franklin.
 The bronze sculptures may have been created by Launt Thompson, whom Post had recommended to Western Union.
 Quincy granite was also used for the pilasters that ran around the base.

-On the third through sixth floors, the walls consisted of alternating horizontal strips of Baltimore brick and Richmond granite.
+The walls on the third through sixth floors consisted of alternating horizontal strips of Baltimore brick and Richmond granite.
 The facade of the shaft was visually distinct from that of the base, with materials that were less heavy, less expensive, and more uniform in pattern.
-The sixth story had low windows, and a balcony with iron railings ran above it.
-The exterior walls of the seventh floor, at the level of the balcony, were designed to let light into that floor, as well as reduce the load on the walls in the floors below.
+The sixth story had low windows and a balcony with iron railings ran above it.
+The exterior walls of the seventh floor, at the level of the balcony, were designed to let light into that floor and reduce the load on the walls in the floors below.